 Since retiring, he has been involved in several successful businesses and is Director of Primary Sporting Development (PSD).
 PSD work with infant, junior and primary schools and provide qualified sports coaches delivering PE and games lessons, after school and holiday clubs and gifted and talented sessions following the national curriculum.

-David who is a UEFA Level B coach joined Charterhouse in January 2013 in his role as Director of Football.
-He leads the coaching programme for all football at Charterhouse as well as being head coach for the boys’ 1st XI.
-David is also a House tutor in Fletcherites.
+David who is a UEFA Level B Coach joined Charterhouse in January 2013 in his role as Director of Football.
+He leads the coaching programme for all football at Charterhouse as well as being Head Coach for the Boys’ 1st XI.

 Ellery McGowan, BSc - Head of Swimming and Waterpolo